shoriwe/fullproxy/README.md

         File with a host per line.
 Denied outgoing connections (ignored when outbound-whitelist is set) -outbound-whitelist string
         File with a host per line.
-Allowed outgoing connections (ignored when outbound-blacklist is set) -password string
+Allowed outgoing connections (ignored when outbound-blacklist is set) -password-auth string
         Password of the running proxy, requires "-username".
-It will be ignored if is an empty string -port string
+It will be ignored if is an empty string, this auth method will ignore any other supplied
+  -port string
         Port to listen on.
 When "-slave" flag is set, is the Port of the master to connect.
 I both modes the default port is 1080 (default "1080")
   -slave